utshomax/postman-docs/src/pages/docs/collections/using-newman-cli/installing-running-newman.md

 $ newman run mycollection.json
 ```

-You can also pass a collection as a URL by [sharing](/docs/collaborating-in-postman/sharing/#sharing-postman-entities) it.
+You can also pass a collection as a URL by [sharing](/docs/collaborating-in-postman/sharing/#sharing-postman-entities) it and copying the URL.

 If your collection uses environment variables, you must provide a set of [environment variables](/docs/sending-requests/managing-environments/) used in your collection.
 Export the template from Postman and run them with the `-e` flag.